williamdemeo/Math160-Fall2015/README.md

 Introduction
 ------------
 You are now reading the main course web page.
-The paragraphs below serve as the syllabus for Math 160 Sections 4, 6,8.
+The paragraphs below serve as the syllabus for Math 160 Sections 4, 6, 8.

-*This page, as well as the content directory above, and its subdirectories, will be updated throughout the semester, and students are expected to visit this page periodically.*
+*This page, as well as the content directory above, and its subdirectories, will be updated throughout the semester.
+Students are expected to visit this page periodically.*

 Please bookmark this page or, better yet,